alok-ai-lab/DeepInsight3D_pkg/README.md

 2. DeepInsight3D.m has 2 main functions:

     * `func_Prepare_Data`: This function loads the data, splits the training data into the Train and Validation sets, normalizes all the 3 sets (including Test set), and converts multi-layered non-image samples to 3D image form using the Training set.
 The Test and Validation sets are not used to find pixel locations.
 Once the pixel locations are obtained, all the non-image samples are converted to 3D image samples.
-The image datasets are stored as Out1.mat or Out2.mat depending on whether norm1 or norm2 was executed.
+The image datasets are stored as Out1.mat or Out2.mat depending on whether norm1 or norm2 was selected.

     * `func_TrainModel`: This function executes the convolution neural network (CNN) using many pretrained and custom nets.
 The user may change the net as required.
 The default values of hyperparameters for CNN are used.
 However, if `Parm.MaxObj` is greater than 1 then it optimizes hyper-parameters using the Bayesian Optimization Technique.
 It uses Training set and Validation set to tune and evaluate the model hyper-parameters.

         Note: To tune hyperparameters of CNN automatically, use a higher value of `Parm.MaxObj`.

-        The best evaluation is stored in DeepResults folder as .mat files, where the file name depicts the best validation error achieved.
+        The best model (in case Parm.MaxObj>1) is stored in DeepResults folder as .mat files, where the file name depicts the best validation error achieved.
 For example, file 0.32624.mat in DeepResults folder tells the hyper-parameters at validation error 0.32624.
-Also, the model file `model.mat` detailing the nets will be stored.
+Also, the model file `model.mat` details the weights file and other relevant information to be stored.

 3. Feature selection functions
-    * `func_FeatureSelection`: This will find activation maps at the ReLu layer, perform Region Accumulation (RA) step and Element Decoder step to find gene subset.
+    * `func_FeatureSelection`: This will find activation maps at the ReLu layer, perform Region Accumulation (RA) step and Element Decoder step to find element/gene subset.
 The input is model.mat (from `func_TrainModel`) and related .mat file from the folder DeepResults.
 This function finds CAM for each sample and provide the union of all maps.
     * `func_FS_class_basedCAM`: This function performs class-based CAM, i.e., each class will have a distinct CAM.
     * `func_FeatureSelection_avgCAM`: This function finds the common CAM across all the samples.